studio-b12/restyle-lite/README.md

 ### F.A.Q.

-  * **why so many prefixes in the DOM version ?** Not influent at runtime, invisible via node, but I've hopefully [replied to this here](http://webreflection.blogspot.com/2014/02/restylejs-simplified-css-approach.html#prefixes) already ;-)
   * **should I serve all CSS only via `restyle` at runtime?** you can do whatever you want.
 You can combine normal CSS with restyle in order to add special FX only or new features where prefixes are a mess.
 You can use restyle only to fix things that need to be fixed for browsers that support JS.
 You can use only `restyle` if your app depends on JavaScript so there's no way it's going to be used or useful at all without JS enabled.
 You chose, don't blame the tool, it's here to help when needed ;-)
   * **what's the difference with absurd.js?** by the time I am writing this, `restyle` works better for WebApp development at runtime and wins in size and performance but it cannot compete against `absurd` on the server side since it does nothing that `absurd` does, only the object syntax is similar.
 Bear in mind I've said **similar** but **not identical**, `absurd.js` is by design not able to solve a property name from a tagName while `restyle` simply represents CSS without magic involved.
   * **can I use `restyle` for serving both server and client at runtime?** Yes, again, you can use `restyle` as you wish.
 On the server, you can use same logic you would apply on the client and maybe chose to serve that pre-processed file inside a noscript as external link, using `restyle` for all other JS centric cases or for **graceful enhancement** without compromising the layout.
-CSS modules can be shared, reused, the same, both pre-processed as CSS behind other pre-processors, or just with all prefixes generated at runtime for more complex scenarios.
+CSS modules can be shared, reused, the same, both pre-processed as CSS behind other pre-processors.
 Go wild, still respect your site/app users ;-)
   * **didn't Netscape with [JSSS](http://en.wikipedia.org/wiki/JavaScript_Style_Sheets) ... bla bla?** probably you didn't read what `restyle` is, neither what JSSS proposal was.
 Please take a minute to understand again what is this about, and feel free to use JSSS if you think that's even an option.

 If you have any hint about some syntax that could improve `restyle` ease please let me know, thanks.